Min-max minimal surfaces, horizons and electrostatic systems: Introduction

+In the case $E \equiv 0$, Theorem A was proved by L. Ambrozio \cite{A}.
+It is important to highlight that Theorem B and Theorem C also apply if $E \equiv 0$, and are new results even in this case.

+Let $(M^3,g)$ be an oriented Riemannian 3-manifold and let $E \in \mathfrak{X}(M)$.
+We can consider $(M^3,g,E)$ as part of a Cauchy data for the Einstein-Maxwell equations and the {\it Dominant Energy Condition (DEC)} for the non-electromagnetic fields implies (see Section \ref{Area-Charge ineq})

+Let $\si \subset M$ be an orientable closed surface with unit normal $N$.
+The charge of $\si$ with respect to $E$ is defined by

-In a time-symmetric Cauchy data satisfying the {\it Dominant Energy Condition} under the presence of an electric field, one knows that there is an inequality relating the area and the charge of closed stable minimal surfaces (see \cite{Gi,DJR}).
-In particular, the inequality holds for the cross-sections of the horizon of a static black hole.
-A natural question is if there is a similar inequality for other type of horizons, for example {\it cosmological horizons}.
-In this direction, we obtain the following. \begin{pro} Consider an oriented Riemannian $3$-manifold $(M^3,g)$, $E \in \mathfrak{X}(M)$ and $\Lambda \in \re$, such that $R_{g} \geq 2\Lambda + 2|E|^2$.
-Suppose $\si \subset (M,g)$ is a two-sided closed minimal surface of index one.
-Then,
+Assuming the DEC holds, there is an inequality relating the area and the charge of closed stable minimal surfaces in $(M,g)$ (see \cite{Gi,DJR}).
+In particular, the relation holds for the spatial cross-sections of the horizon of an electrostatic black hole.
+Some of the models we present in section \ref{ME} have a \emph{cosmological horizon}, whose spatial cross sections are minimal surfaces of index one (see subsection \ref{sec:index}).
+In this case we can prove the following.